1986 FBI Miami shootout

 On April 11, 1986, a shootout occurred between field agents for the Federal Bureau of Investigation (FBI) and two armed men in what is now Pinecrest, Miami-Dade County, Florida.
-The two men, former U.S. Army servicemen Michael Lee Platt and William Russell Matix, were suspected of committing a series of violent crimes, mostly bank robberies, in and around the Miami metropolitan area.
+The two men, former U.S. Army servicemen Michael Lee Platt and William Russell Matix, were suspected of committing a series of robberies and violent crimes, including a murder, in and around the Miami metropolitan area.

-Although they had partially surrounded the suspects after maneuvering them off a local road, the agents involved quickly found their firepower was outmatched by the weapons which Platt and Matix had in their vehicle.
-During the shootout which ensued, Platt in particular was able to repeatedly return fire despite sustaining multiple hits.
-Two Special Agents—Benjamin Grogan and Jerry Dove—were shot and killed, while five other agents were injured by gunfire.
-The shootout ended when both Platt and Matix were killed while attempting to flee the scene.
+Although the FBI agents had partially surrounded the suspects after maneuvering them off a local road, they quickly found that the suspects were using more lethal weapons than theirs.
+During the ensuing shootout, Platt in particular was able to repeatedly return fire despite sustaining multiple hits.

+The suspects shot and killed two special agents—Benjamin Grogan and Jerry Dove—and injured five other agents by gunfire.
+The shootout ended when the FBI agents killed both Platt and Matix as they were attempting to flee the scene.

 The incident is infamous as one of the most violent episodes in the history of the FBI and is often studied in law enforcement training.
-The scale of the shootout led to the introduction of more effective handguns, primarily switching from revolvers to semi-automatics, in the FBI and many police departments around the United States.
+The scale of the shootout led to the adoption by the FBI and many local police departments of more effective handguns; they primarily switched from revolvers to semi-automatics.

-Background

-Suspects
+Perpetrators

-Michael Lee Platt (February 3, 1954 – April 11, 1986) and William Russell Matix (June 25, 1951 – April 11, 1986) met while serving in the U.S. Army at Fort Campbell, Kentucky.
+Michael Lee Platt (February 3, 1954 – April 11, 1986) and William Russell Matix (June 25, 1951 – April 11, 1986) met in the early 1970s while serving in the United States Army at Fort Campbell, Kentucky.
 Platt enlisted in the Army on June 27, 1972, as an infantryman.
 While in basic training, Platt applied for Army Airborne Ranger Training and subsequently entered the United States Army Air Assault School at Fort Campbell, upon completion of which he was assigned to the Military Police Unit.
 It was in this unit that he met and served with Matix.
-This is also where he met his first wife, Regina Lylen, whom he married in 1975.
+The two men became close friends and stayed in contact over the following decade, even while living in separate states.
+This is also where Platt met his first wife, Regina Lylen, whom he married in 1975.

 Platt was honorably discharged in 1979, after which he moved to Florida with his wife and started a landscaping business called Blade Cutters with his brother, Tim.
 By December 1984, Platt and his wife had three children.

-Matix first served in the U.S. Marine Corps, working as a cook (MOS 3371) in the officers' mess, and was stationed in Hawaii and Okinawa from April 1970 to March 1971 and April 1971 to March 1972 respectively, achieving the rank of Sergeant.
+Matix first served in the United States Marine Corps, working as a cook (MOS 3371) in the officers' mess, and was stationed in Hawaii and Okinawa from April 1970 to March 1971 and April 1971 to March 1972 respectively, achieving the rank of Sergeant.
 He was honorably discharged on July 7, 1972.
 More than a year later, on August 10, 1973, Matix enlisted in the Army, serving with the military police under the 101st Airborne Division in Fort Campbell.
 He served as a Military Police Officer and Squad Leader; a Guard Supervisor for the Post Stockade; and finally, a Patrol Supervisor, before being honorably discharged on August 9, 1976.